DmitryGomberg/dmitrygomberg/README.md

-# Hi there, I'm Dmitry Gomberg 👋
+# Hi there, I'm Dmitry 👋

 I'm a passionate web developer with a love for creating dynamic and responsive web applications.
 Welcome to my GitHub profile!
 Here you'll find a collection of my projects, showcasing my skills and experiences in web development.